kothique/request-target/README.md

 Return the result of the request on success, or throw an error.
-If there are multiple request handlers, they will be evaluated until the first defined value is returned or an error is thrown.
-If all handlers return undefined, or there are no handlers at all, returns undefined.
+If there are multiple request handlers, they will be evaluated until the first defined value is returned or an error is thrown (unless `options.callAllHandlers` is set to `true`).
+If all handlers return `undefined`, or there are no handlers at all, returns `undefined`.